qualiatouch/qualiasense-plugin/Readme.md

 ## PhoneSensor module

-The PhoneSensor modules retrieves sensor data from a smartphone, and transforms it into CV signals.
+The PhoneSensor module retrieves sensor data from a smartphone, and transforms it into CV signals.
 It requires the use of the PhyPhox app.
-Configuration and usage are described in the [documentation](doc/phonesensor.md).
+Configuration and usage are described in the [documentation](doc/phonesensor.md) page.

 ## Contributing

 Contributions are much welcome!
-Especially from C++ experienced people, who'll know how to optimize the execution, clean the code, make it portable and most importantly, prevent memory leaks.
+Especially from C++ experienced people, who'll know how to optimize the execution, clean the code, and most importantly, prevent memory leaks.
 Also from svg-friendly people, to improve the module widgets.

 ## License